ukwa/webarchive-discovery/README.md

 Change of License
 -----------------

 Up to version 1.1.1, this has been an Apache licensed project.
-However, to take advantage of some great tools that happen to be licensed under the GPL, we are planning to switch to the GPL license.
+However, to take advantage of some great tools that happen to be licensed under the GPL, we will have to switch to the GPL license for the warc-indexer and therefore for the warc-hadoop-indexer.
+We will leave the (W)ARC Hadoop RecordReaders licensed under Apache 2.0.
 If this causes anyone any major problems, please [get in touch with me](https://twitter.com/anjacks0n).

 Structure
 ---------